top of page

 1950s aerial shot (cropped) TEMP.jpg

-In 1911 the Fountain Inn's owner, George Gunter, bought a parcel of land next to the pub, from the Commissioner of Woods.
-After receiving permission in 1913, he built a slaughterhouse on it.
+In 1911 the Fountain Inn's owner, George Gunter, bought a parcel of land between the pub and Cannop Brook, from the Commissioner of Woods.
+After receiving permission in 1913, he built a slaughterhouse there.
 Later, the building also served as a warehouse and distribution point for meat brought into the Forest on the railway.

 Its construction formed part of a wider expansion of George’s farming operations in Yorkley and at around the same time he also built a meat-store and butcher’s shop in the east wing of the Fountain Inn, The store is now room 9 and the shop is room 8.

-The slaughterhouse and shop were run by three of George and Margaret’s sons; Harry, Grantley and Frank, and they were trading as Gunter Bros from at least 1918, although Grantley Gunter was serving in the First World War at this time.
+The slaughterhouse and shop were run by three of George and Margaret’s sons; Harry, Grantley and Frank, and they were trading as Gunter Bros from at least 1918; although Grantley Gunter was away at this time, serving in the First World War.
 According to David Gunter (Grantly’s grandson) the three Gunter brothers had all worked on the farming side of the family business from an early age.

-Harry left the shop to run a dairy farm at Breams Cross, followed by Grantley, who moved to Cowmeadow Farm near English Bicknor in 1932 (David Gunter still runs the farm there).
-As well as running the butcher's shop, Frank leased a farm at Badham's Field in Yorkley, which his father and grandfather had also run before him.
-We're still researching how this arrangement worked in respect to the slaughterhouse.
+We don't fully understood how the slaughterhouse functioned within the family business, but it seems that, at around the time of George's death in 1932, the three brothers went their separate ways - although it's clear they did continue to maintain a close working relationship.
+Harry left to run a dairy farm at Breams Cross, followed by Grantley, who moved to Cowmeadow Farm near English Bicknor (David Gunter still runs the farm there).
+Frank continued to run the butcher's shop at the Fountain Inn, and also leased a farm at Badham's Field in Yorkley, which his father and grandfather had also run before him.

-In 1949 one of George’s sons (we don’t know which) applied for planning permission to extend the property by adding a ‘shed for the storage of implements’.
-The extension was brick built, with steel trusses and a corrugated asbestos cement roof.
-Planning was approved and the was extension built in 1950; although it does not appear that he actually owned the land.
+In 1949 one of George’s sons (we're not sure which one) applied for planning permission to extend the slaughterhouse, by adding a ‘shed for the storage of implements’.
+Permission was received and the extension was constructed in 1950; although it does not appear that he actually owned all the land it was built on.
+It was brick built and open-fronted, with steel trusses and a corrugated asbestos cement roof.

-When the building was being renovated, a large number of abattoir hooks, called gambrels, were recovered from the property and are now hanging from a beam in the Fountain Inn.
+When the buildings were being renovated in 1986, a large number of abattoir hooks, called gambrels, were recovered from the property and are now hanging from a beam in the Fountain Inn.
 When we first displayed them Rob Wilkins told me that, when he was a child, he and his friends used to work there and his story says a lot about early twentieth century attitudes to children.
-A pig would be hung up using the sharp hooks on a gambrel, which were pushed between the tendons in its hinds legs.
-While still alive, its throat was cut (in front of the children) who then had to collect the blood in a bucket and stir it continuously until it cooled; to stop it coagulating.
+A live pig would be hung up using the sharp hooks on a gambrel, which were pushed between the tendons in its hinds legs.
+Its throat was then cut (in front of the children) who had to collect the blood in a bucket and stir it continuously until it cooled; to stop it coagulating.
 It was used to make black pudding and there was a pudding-boiler in the bottom corner of (what is now) the rear car park.
 The children were paid in meat, which they took home to their mothers.

-When the roof was changed it was discovered that the lower section is constructed of PRC bricks.
-In most of the Forest coalmines, the coal seam lies near, or even next to, layers of clay which needed to be removed in order to access the coal.
+During the alterations, it was discovered that the 1950s extension is constructed of PRC bricks.
+In most Forest of Dean coal mines, the coal seam lies near, or even next to, layers of clay which needed to be removed in order to access the coal.
 Rather than waste this incidental resource, some pits used it to make bricks.
-PRC stands for Princess Royal Colliery, which was located in Whitecroft, although the brickworks were a short distance away in Saunders Green.
+PRC stands for Princess Royal Colliery, which was located in Whitecroft, although the brickworks was located a short distance away in Saunders Green.
 They began producing bricks in the 1930s, but contrary to popular belief, very little of the clay actually originated at the Princess Royal Colliery, and most of it was bought from other pits.
 The brickworks closed early in the early-1950s.

 bottom of page